 Artificial Intelligence-Based Traffic Delivery for Mobile NetworksView this Special Issue

-The rest of this paper is organized as follows.
-Section 2 reviews the related work.
-In Section 3, risky decision-making in online education reform is studied.
-In Section 4, the risky decision-making of IT2FL and entropy in novel online education reform mode is proposed, and the risk preference factor is introduced.
-The experimental results are shown in Section 5.
+The remainder of this paper is organized as follows.
+Section 2 reviews related work.
+In Section 3, the intraframe prediction optimization algorithm for the H.266 codec based on LSTMs is presented.
+In Section 4, real-time communication optimization based on the QUIC and LT code video transmission protocol is proposed.
+Experimental results are presented in Section 5.
 Section 6 concludes this paper.